 Our final suggestion when looking for Edinburgh landmarks you must visit is Calton Hill, which isn’t dissimilar from Arthur’s Seat but more centrally located.
 The hill is very distinguishable due to its Athenian style and is actually an unfinished monument.

 Originally called the “National Monument”, this landmark has been affectionately referred to as Calton Hill for some time now and regarded by many to be a tribute to those who lost their lives in the Napoleonic Wars.

 As you can see, the selection of Edinburgh landmarks is diverse, which is why the city brings in so many tourists from all around the world every single year.
-We have only really scratched the surface with this guide and if you are planning to study in the city then you will no doubt have a fantastic time exploring these and the multitude of other attractions the region has to offer.
+We have only really scratched the surface with this guide and, if you are planning to study in Edinburgh, then you will no doubt have a fantastic time exploring these and the multitude of other attractions the region has to offer.